Machado’s two homers lift Padres to 2-1 win vs Marlins

-SAN DIEGO (AP)Manny Machado seemed as happy to see brother-in-law Yonder Alonso as he did with hitting two home runs.

-Machado, one of the hottest hitters in the majors, had two impressive homers and Nick Martinez threw seven strong innings to lead the San Diego Padres to a 2-1 victory against the Miami Marlins on Thursday night.
+SAN DIEGO (AP)Manny Machado, one of the hottest hitters in the majors, had two impressive home runs and Nick Martinez threw seven strong innings to lead the San Diego Padres to a 2-1 victory against the Miami Marlins on Thursday night.

-Alonso, who played with the Padres for four seasons during his big league career, made a surprise visit to the clubhouse to chat with Machado afterward.
-Alonso is currently an analyst with MLB Network.

-”I just got surprised by that,” Machado said. ”He just showed up.
-I just saw him in the booth in Denver this morning.
-He caught a flight and came over here.
-That’s what family does.
-He’s the best.
-I love him.”

 Both homers by the $300 million third baseman came off left-hander Jesus Luzardo.
 Machado homered to straightaway center field with two outs in the first inning and then hit a shot into the second deck in left field with one out in the fourth.